fatenikhsan/fatenikhsan/README.md

 @work

-*Microwave sensor- A complementary split ring resonator(CSRR) for 5G application, simulation using CST software and Matlab coding for mathematical equation *Antenna models - Antenna simulation for 5G frequency *Multilayer antenna - using different types of substrate for miniaturization antenna *Antenna material synthesis using mixing method and solid-state method
+* Microwave sensor- A complementary split ring resonator(CSRR) for 5G application, simulation using CST software and Matlab coding for mathematical equations
+* Antenna models - Antenna simulation for 5G frequency
+* Multilayer antenna - using different types of substrate for miniaturization antenna
+* Antenna material synthesis using mixing method and solid-state method

 @self

-*Canva- design poster, graphical measurement setup *Autodesk Tinkercad- using Tinkercad Codeblock to design 3D models *Power BI- for data analysis
+* Canva- design poster, graphical measurement setup
+* Autodesk Tinkercad- using Tinkercad Codeblock to design 3D models
+* Power BI- for data analysis

 ## 📫 How to reach me

--fatenikhsan@yahoo.com

--fatenikhsan@gmail.com
+* fatenikhsan@yahoo.com
+* fatenikhsan@gmail.com